Dyarven/zomboid-server-on-arm/README.md

 ## Important things to know
 - Ideally you'd create a **"zomboid"** user and run the script/service as that user.
-- The first time you run the server it must be manually launching it from start-server.sh.
+- The first time you run the actual zomboid server must be manually launching it with `start-server.sh`.
+Once you launch my setup script and it reaches that point, it will tell you to do so.
-- It will create the necessary files and folders and ask you to set up an admin password to access the server. _-> You could theoretically automate this by setting a custom servername and providing an ini file, but since this is a PoC and often unstable, I'd rather not skip this manual step._
+  - `start_server.sh` will eventually ask you to set up an admin password to access the server. _-> You could theoretically automate this by setting a custom servername and providing an ini file, but since this is a PoC and often unstable, I'd rather not skip this manual step._
-- After that you can just shut it down and run it like a systemd service.
+  - After that you can just shut that down, continue running my script and once all is done, run it as a systemd service.
 - This script opens ports 16261 and 16262 UDP on your firewall but you still need to forward them in the oracle cloud console for your vm instance.